ARTastic Summer Camp - registration for Summer 2022 coming soon!

 Half-day Adaptive Camps

-Our half day adaptive camps are designed for students with special needs that benefit from a shorter camp day.
+Our half day adaptive camps are designed exclusively for students with special needs that benefit from a shorter camp day.
 Select from either the morning or the afternoon session for those weeks offering adaptive camps.

 NEW PROGRAMMING FOR OLDER CHILDREN!